After an August drenching, Karachi confronts rising flood risk

 “Had city authorities cleansed the drainage system, the accumulation of rainwater could have avoided turning into massive urban flooding, the worst disaster in almost the last three decades,” Rashid said.

-In August, about two weeks before the flood, Prime Minister Shahid Khaqan Abbasi announced 25 billion Pakistani rupees ($237 million) for a Karachi development package designed in part to overhaul the city’s ailing public infrastructure, including its drainage and sewer systems.
+In August, about two weeks before the flood, Prime Minister Shahid Khaqan Abbasi announced Rs25 billion ($237 million) for a Karachi development package designed in part to overhaul the city’s ailing public infrastructure, including its drainage and sewer systems.

-The effort aims to make the city more resilient to extreme weather events, particularly flooding, cyclones and the impacts of sea level rise.

 According to the Sindh Katchi Abadi Authority that manages Karachi’s slum areas, the city has nearly 5,640 slum areas, most of them built along the city’s stormwater drains.